CNelias/DCCA.jl/README.md

 Detrended Cross-Correlation Analysis
 =================================================

 A module to perform DCCA coefficients analysis.
-The coefficient rho symbolizes the strengh of the correlation between the 2 time series, it's value lies in [-1,1], a positive value indicates correlations, a negative value show anti-correlations and a value of 0 means no correlations.
+The coefficient rho symbolizes the strengh of the correlation between the 2 time series, it's value lies in [-1,1], a positive value indicates correlations, a negative value show anti-correlations and a value of 0 means no correlations.\
-Anything in [-0.1,0.1] can in practice be considered as showing no correlations because of statistical artifacts.
-Indeed running the method with white noise typically gives out a curve in this range.
+Anything in [-0.1,0.1] typically can't be considered as true correlations because of statistical fluctuations.
+The package therefore provides a function that returns the 95% confidence interval (estimated via bootstrap) to help analyse the results.

 The implementation is based, among others, on this article:
 Zebende G, Da Silva M MacHado, Filho A. *DCCA cross-correlation coefficient differentiation: Theoretical and practical approaches* Physica A: Statistical Mechanics and its Applications